lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 	        - discuss normalising for number of articles/quotes per decade
 		- The rise and fall of chapter 15, this way of talking about the value of a diachronic analysis
 			- Compare diachronic view with a synchronic heat map
+			- Compare quotes from 1st and 2nd half of the chapter (which articles focus on which)
 - 4) Discussion: Analysis of the language of quotations (synchronic analysis)
 	- a) The uses of abstraction: looking at distinctive keywords, specifically the frequency of abstract, generic nouns (not lemmatized and lemmatized). "life" vs "lives" as an interesting point of analysis: Jonathan
 	- b) Specialist journals vs. nonspecialist: Sierra